A look at the latest in local food, dining and drinking news

 Estelle's will serve its last baguette at the K Street location on Aug.
 31. Son cited disagreements with her landlord as the main reason for the move, along with a desire to expand her production space (her bakers currently use a commercial kitchen across K Street).

-Construction at the Arden location—which will also include a sizeable parking lot and ample patio seating—is currently wrapping up.
+Construction at the Arden location—which will also include a sizable parking lot and ample patio seating—is currently wrapping up.
 At 10,000 square feet, comprising a production warehouse, kitchen and retail space, the new location will allow Son to accommodate more catering and special orders for parties like wedding receptions and baby showers.

 The Downtown Commons outpost will be located near the Golden 1 Center box office and the new Kimpton hotel.
 Son says its menu will emphasize grab-and-go sandwiches and salads, catering to downtown workers and arena patrons.